Azure-Samples/cognitive-services-dotnet-sdk-samples/app-samples/FaceAPIHeadPoseSample/README.md

 * [Find more SDKs & Samples](https://www.microsoft.com/cognitive-services/en-us/SDK-Sample?api=face)

 ## The Sample
-This sample is a Windows WPF application to demonstrate the use of Face API.
-It demonstrates head pose from face detection.
+This sample is a WPF application to show the usage of Face API's head pose attribute in near-real-time video scenario.
 ### Build the Sample
  1. Starting in the folder where you clone the repository (this folder)
  2. Start Microsoft Visual Studio 2015 and select `File > Open > Project/Solution`.